 The installation of new software without the prior approval of Office Manager is prohibited.
 If an employee desires to install any new programs, permission should first be obtained from the Office Manager.
-Software should not be downloaded from the internet, and should never download files from an unknown or suspicious source.
+Software should not be downloaded from the internet, and employees should never download files from an unknown or suspicious source.
 This is a common mechanism for the introduction of computer viruses.
 If internet-based software is needed, the Office Manager should be contacted to perform the download.
+To enforce this policy the IT Vendor support staff has installed a zero-trust security software that requires elevation or review of any newly installed software that is not on an approved list.